Chefchaouen Travel Guide

 Things To Do In Chefchaouen

 Chefchaouen must be one of your travel dreams!
 It offers many things to do, see and know.
 Thus, the city was founded in 1941 as a small castle to fight the Portuguese invasions.
 During medieval times, many Moorish and Jews people settled in this city to escape the Spanish Reconquista.
 That is to say, Chefchoauen offers Andalusian and Moroccan architecture and culture.
 It is also one of the popular tourist destinations in Morocco.
 Its fascinating blue Medina, surrounded by mountains, gives a relaxing atmosphere.
+If you are starting your tours from Fes, it will be easy for you to visit Chefchaouen.

 There are many theories that explain the reason behind the blue colour.
 But, we would like to shed light on a few of them in things to do in Chefchaouen.